 - Focus R&D on indigenous product manufacturing technologies

 - Make Govt.
-Transfer of Technology policies suitable for SMEs and MSMEs.
+Transfer of Technology policies suitable for transferring to SMEs and MSMEs

 EMCD Social outreach #